MichaelHu/mydocs3/docs/vim/vim-memo.md

     :delm[arks] {marks}         delete the specified marks.
 Marks that can be deleted include A-Z and 0-9 :delm[arks]!                delete all marks for the current buffer, but not marks A-Z or 0-9

+## Scrolling

+滚动屏幕，光标不跟随移动（除非要移出屏幕）：

+    CTRL-E                      scroll window [count] lines downwards
+    CTRL-D                      scroll window downwards. the number of lines comes from the `scroll` option (default: half a screen)
+    CTRL-Y                      scroll window [count] lines upwards
+    CTRL-U                      scroll window upwards. the number of lines comes from the `scroll` option (default: half a screen)